canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 evident.
 In any case, you may want to test that mode to see if it is improving your application.

-## About it being an "experimental" feature

-This "multithread" mode is added as an "experimental" feature.

-Like all other experimental features, it **is** considered stable enough to run in production.
-What we mean by "experimental" in the RxPlayer API is just that we may change its API at any RxPlayer version without impacting the RxPlayer's major version due to semantic versioning principles.

-For example, a new minor RxPlayer version could bring with it a complete API change regarding the corresponding `MULTI_THREAD` feature.
-Still, potential changes would be fully documented on that release's release note and changelog file.

-The choice of labeling this feature as experimental has been made so we can have more freedom if we find ways to provide sensible improvements to its API in the future.

 ## Quick start

 You can just test this feature quickly by running the following code: